Mackenzie Pierce

 Pierce’s research on un- and under-performed repertoires has led to collaborations with international scholarly communities and performers.
 A highlight of this work was a festival at Cornell University and Swarthmore College which featured six US premieres of works by Roman Palester and the (re)premiere of Poland’s first postwar feature film, Forbidden Songs, with new English subtitles.

 Pierce holds a Ph.D. in musicology from Cornell University and a B.A. with Highest Honors from Swarthmore College, and he studied cello performance at the Jacobs School of Music at Indiana University.
-He joined the University of Michigan from the consulting firm EAB, where he advised senior university leadership across the country on issues such as enrollment strategy, pandemic resiliency, and the student debt crisis.
+He joined the University of Michigan from the consulting firm EAB, where he advised senior university leadership across the country on issues such as enrollment strategy and student borrowing.